Kittyhawk raises $3 million to expand drone use for insurance inspections

 In addition to solutions for natural disasters, Kittyhawk offers drones for construction, education, and police, fire, and government agencies.
 Its Hawkeye AI for drone fleet management is used to detect flight and operational patterns, as well as in pattern detection for battery use, flight telemetry, and safety.

-Companies like AT&T are also using drones for maintenance inspections and deploying them to assist in natural disaster zones, while a number of experiments are underway to explore ways drones can be used by businesses, governments, and emergency response officials as part of the Federal Aviation Administration’s (FAA) unmanned aerial systems integration pilot program.
+Companies like AT&T are also using drones for maintenance inspections and deploying them to assist in natural disaster zones, while a number of experiments are underway to explore how drones can be used by businesses, governments, and emergency response officials as part of the Federal Aviation Administration’s (FAA) unmanned aerial systems integration pilot program.

-The $3 million round follows a $5 million round that closed in June and was led by Bonfire Ventures, with participation by Boeing HorizonX Ventures.
+The $3 million raise follows a $5 million round that closed in June and was led by Bonfire Ventures, with participation by Boeing HorizonX Ventures.
 Kittyhawk has raised $9.5 million to date.

 The company is based in San Francisco and was founded in 2015.